-Grandmaster Huang Chien-Liang P.O.
-Box 927 Randallstown, Maryland 21136-0927
+Grandmaster Huang Chien-Laig P.O.
+Box 927 Reisterstown, Maryland 21136-0927

-Dear Grandmaster Huang Chien-Liang with best wishes:
+Dear Grandmaster Huang Chien-Laig with best wishes:

-It is my pleasure to welcome you and your tournament competitors and participants to the 2019 U.S. International Kuo Shu Championship Tournament.
-I offer my sincerest congratulations on your 46th anniversary of Kuo Shu instruction.
+It is my pleasure to welcome you and your tournament competitors and participants to the 2021 United States International Kuo Shu Championship Tournament.
+Please accept my sincerest congratulations on your 32nd anniversary of the Kuo Shu Tournament.
 I regret that I am unable to be with you today to enjoy what I am sure will be a wonderful occasion.

-Every year, the U.S. Kuo Shu Federation hosts competitive events welcoming contestants from around the world to compete here in Hunt Valley, Maryland.
-As the Representative from Maryland's 2nd Congressional District, I appreciate all your organization is doing to promote friendship, physical fitness, peace and strength of character.
-These events mean a great deal to the citizens of Baltimore County and Maryland and we are proud to be your host.
+Every year, the U.S. Kuo Shu Federation hosts competitive events welcoming those from all over the world to compete in Hunt Valley, Maryland.
+As the Representative of Maryland's 2nd Congressional District, I am appreciative of all your organization has done to promote friendship, physical fitness, peace and strength of character.
+These events mean a great deal to the citizens of Baltimore.
+We are proud to be your host.

-Best wishes as you celebrate this auspicious occasion, and good luck to all of your participants.
+Best wishes as you celebrate this occasion, and good luck to all of your participants.